- Community Housing Providers and developers encouraged to express interest in redevelopment of Stirling Towers site in Highgate

 - Site well located to Perth CBD, transport, shopping and other amenities

-The McGowan Government has today released Early Tender Advice (ETA) for an innovative pilot project that would see a former public housing site in Highgate transformed into a contemporary build-to-rent development with ongoing tenancy and property management.
+The McGowan Government has today released an Expressions of Interest (EOI) for an innovative pilot project to transform a former public housing site in Highgate into a contemporary build-to-rent development with ongoing tenancy and property management.

-Stirling Towers was a social housing complex constructed in 1970 consisting of one 12-storey tower and one three-storey tower, and more than 90 social housing units.
+Stirling Towers was a social housing complex constructed in 1971 consisting of one 12-storey tower and one three-storey tower.

 The Smith Street Build-to-Rent project would seek to replace the existing towers with a modern mixed-tenure residential development offering social, affordable and market-price rental apartments, with integrated asset and tenancy management services provided under a ground lease with a CHP.

 The Smith Street Build-to-Rent project is a key component of the Government's Housing Diversity Pipeline of sites identified to deliver social housing stock in the short to medium term.

 EOI information can be found at https://www.tenders.wa.gov.au/watenders/index.do Tenders WA reference number: DOC9616122

 Comments attributed to Housing Minister John Carey:

 "We need to be thinking outside the box when it comes to developing future social and affordable housing in Western Australia, and a mixed-tenure build-to-rent development has a lot of potential benefits, particularly for people who are renting.

 "The Stirling Towers site is in a high-value location, close to a range of amenities including shops, public transport, parks, as well as education, sporting and entertainment facilities.